-- · Monitoring the percentage of biodegradable ingredients and silicone across all rinse-off formulas - · Monitoring the share of natural ingredients across all leave-on formulas.
+- Monitoring the percentage of biodegradable ingredients and silicone across all rinse-off formulas - Monitoring the share of natural ingredients across all leave-on formulas.

-2008 Creation First Formulation

-Charter

-ISO 14001 certification for formula development and packaging Ecodesign scoring system for L'OCCITANE en Provence and Melvita formulas c.
+2008 First Formulation Charter 2013 Creation of the Nature Lab ISO 14001 certification for formula development and packaging Ecodesign scoring system for L'OCCITANE en Provence and Melvita formulas 2018 Implementation of the new ISO 16128 c.
 Promoting the sustainable sourcing and purchasing of key raw materials